hammerheim-game/hammerheim-rules/8-scenarios.md

 ### Chaos Spawn
 _Chaos Spawn are followers of chaos who have failed to pleases their gods.
-They have been mutated into a hideous mass of limbs, appendages and all manner of mutations.
+They have been changed into a hideous mass of limbs, appendages and all manner of mutations.
 Their minds are gone, leaving nothing but a seething mass of bone and flesh._